top of page

 Shame vs. Guilt:

-Guilt is the heavy knot in your tummy that appears when you act out of alignment with your conscience or your truth.
+Guilt is the heavy knot in your stomach that appears when you act out of alignment with your conscience or your truth.
 While neither guilt nor shame is particularly comfortable, guilt is temporary and situational.
-It can be released, shaken off, and is sometimes valuable.
+It can be released, processed, and sometimes even serves as a guide toward growth.

 • If you hate your body so much that you want to hide and feel unworthy to show your true self, this is shame.